 Another reason to choose this nutrient-dense breakfast food over other cereals?
 It could be a major boon for heart health.

-However, a review of 18 randomized controlled trials and three meta-analyses published in the journal Nutrients suggested that, in addition to plant protein and prebiotic fiber content, oats also contain anti-inflammatory properties that can have a direct effect on blood pressure.
+However, a review of 18 randomised controlled trials and three meta-analyses published in the journal Nutrients suggested that, in addition to plant protein and prebiotic fibre content, oats also contain anti-inflammatory properties that can have a direct effect on blood pressure.
 More specifically, an antioxidant known as avenanthramides are the driving force of these anti-inflammatory properties.

 The authors of the review added that oats also provide a dietary source of the neurotransmitter gamma-aminobutyric acid, which has been linked to a decrease in blood pressure and, as a result, could reduce the use of hypertension medications.
 Of course, any change in medication warrants a conversation with your doctor.